aimeertaylor/Pv3Rs/README.md

 ### Read-count data:

-Unfortunately, the Pv3Rs model does not exploit read count data at present.
+Unfortunately, the Pv3Rs model does not exploit data on read counts at present.
-However, read count data could be used to compute population-level allele frequencies, assuming they are not biased by experimental artefacts.
+However, read-count data could be used to compute population-level allele frequencies, assuming they are not biased by experimental artefacts.